Greater kudu photographed in failing light at Gorah, in Addo Elephant National Park, Eastern Cape, South Africa.

 See the animal classification page for more information about the group to which the kudu belongs.
 The information is useful because it helps to arrange animals that seem somehow similar into groups, which makes recognition easier.

 The name kudu comes from the same word used by the Nguni, Khoikhoi people of South Africa.
 Khoikhoi people use a click-tongue in their language.
-Probably the most famous person on the international scene who speaks with click-tongue would be the singer Miriam Makeba.
+Probably the most famous person who speaks with click-tongue would be the singer Miriam Makeba.
 Google for Miriam Makeba – Click Song (Qongqothwane) in YouTube and you can hear her there.